iCliniq Logo

 Conclusion:

 Norovirus causes nonbacterial gastroenteritis.
 Gastrointestinal symptoms such as vomiting and diarrhea are the two major signs and symptoms of the infection, which can be misdiagnosed as other infections.
-Norovirus infections are highly contagious and spread rapidly from person to person or through contaminated food, water, or surface.
+Norovirus infections are highly contagious and spread rapidly from person to person or through contaminated food, water, or surfaces.
 Norovirus infection is associated with high death rates.
-Adequate preventive measures can help in infection prevention.
+Adequate preventive measures can help prevent infection.

 Tags: